 TEC Helpline

 If you cannot find the answers to your questions on the website and need further assistance, please email helpline@ethics.state.tx.us.
-Your email will be directed to the appropriate department and you will receive a return telephone call.
+Your email will be directed to the appropriate department and you will receive a response.

-When contacting TEC, please provide your first and last name, telephone number, and the nature of your inquiry.
-TEC staff will contact you by telephone no later than the next business day.
-Typically, questions received before noon are responded to during the same day, in the order received.
-Occasionally, a large volume of questions (especially during TEC meetings or around major filing deadlines) may cause a delay in returning your call.
+When contacting TEC, please provide your first and last name, telephone number, and your specific question.
+TEC staff will contact you within 48 business hours.
+Occasionally, a large volume of questions (especially during TEC meetings or around major filing deadlines) may cause a delay in responding.

 The TEC Helpline staff cannot and will not address questions concerning: